Nathan9722/holbertonschool-printf/README.md

 ### _printf

-Hello, welcome to our first group project, we're replicating the printf() fucntion from the C Standard Library.
+Welcome to our first group project, we're replicating the printf() function from the C Standard Library.

 ### version 1.0